jonathanaduong/CSE15L-Lab-Reports/lab-report-1-week-2.md

         `$ ssh cs15lwi22@ieng6.ucsd.edu "ls"` (*This command logs in to the remote server and lists the home directory*)

     2. Semicolons enable you to run multiple commands on the same line in the terminal, which definitely saves time and space in the terminal.
 For example:

+        `$ javac Example.java; javac Example2.java; java Example; java Example2`
         ![Multiple Commands](Images/multiplecommands.PNG)
-        (*Entering this line into the terminal would compile both Example and Example2, then run both of them*)
+        (*Entering this line into the terminal compiles both Example and Example2, then runs both of them*)

     3. You can use the up-arrow on your keyboard to recall the previous command that was ran.
 This is extremely helpful and what I probably use the most when running anything.